CoLRev-Environment/colrev/analysis/readme.md

 ```
 make screen_2
 ```
-- This procedure iterates over all records, prompts the user for each exclusion criterion (if exclusion criteria are available), and records inclusion decisions for screen 2 in the [inclusion.csv](data/inclusion.csv).
+- This procedure iterates over all records, prompts the user for each exclusion criterion (if exclusion criteria are available), and records inclusion decisions for screen 2 in the [screen.csv](screen.csv).

 When updating the search, follow the same procedures as described above.
-Note that `make screen_sheet` will add additional search results to the [screening sheet](data/screen.csv).
+Note that `make screen_sheet` will add additional search results to the [screening sheet](screen.csv).
 If records in the screening sheet are no longer in the references.bib (possibly because citation_keys have been modified in the references.bib), `make screen_sheet` will print a warning (but still retain the record in the screening sheet).

 ## Data extraction